sodiboo/niri-flake/docs.md

 ```

-This option is, just like [`binds`](#programsnirisettingsbinds), not verified by the nix module.
+This option is, just like [`binds.<name>.action`](#programsnirisettingsbindsnameaction), not verified by the nix module.
 But, it will be validated by niri before committing the config.

 Additionally, i don't guarantee stability of the debug options.
 They may change at any time without prior notice, either because of niri changing the available options, or because of me changing this to a more reasonable schema.